morganstanley/cpx-training/site/content/exercises/makecode/E4/index.md

 ---
 template: exercise
-title: MakeCode | Session 4 | Light Sensor
+title: Light Sensor
 level: 1
 exercise: 4
 category: MakeCode
 tags: ['MakeCode']
+description: Let's dig into the details of using the light sensor!
 ---

 ### What are light sensors?